tldr-pages/tldr/pages/linux/synopkg.md

 `synopkg checkupdate {{package}}`

-- Upgrade all packages to latest version:
+- Upgrade all packages to the latest version:

 `sudo synopkg upgradeall`